Fees and payments

 Korčula - The home of Marco Polo

-The second most populous Adriatic island Korčula is our third stop.
-Dozens of beautiful old villages and pristine beaches immersed in rich forest stretching all over the island (Korčula used to supply Venice with timber) make this a favourite tourist destination.
+The second most populous Adriatic is the island Korčula with dozens of beautiful old villages and pristine beaches immersed in the rich forest stretching all over the island (Korčula used to supply Venice with timber) makikng this a favourite tourist destination.
 Korčula has a tradition of stonemasonry (visit its recognisable fortification walls), which reached its peak during the rule of the Venetian Republic.
 In the historic fortified Town of Korčula (often called Little Dubrovnik due to their great similarity - mediaeval squares and stone-paved alleys, with impressive churches and palaces ), you can visit an amazing interactive Marko Polo House, and learn about a fantastic journey of this Korčula-born adventurer.

 Slano